Lipid raft: Immunoglobulin E signaling

-Immunoglobulin E (IgE) signaling is the first convincingly demonstrated lipid rafts involving signaling process.
+Immunoglobulin E (IgE) signaling is the first convincingly demonstrated signaling process which involves lipid rafts.
 Evidence for this fact includes decreased solubility of Fc-epsilon receptors (FcεR) in Triton X-100 from steady state to crosslinking state, formation of patches large enough to be visualized by fluorescence microscopy from gangliosides and GPI-anchored proteins, abolition of IgE signaling by surface cholesterol depletion with methyl-β-cyclodextrin and so on.

 This signaling pathway can be described as follows: IgE first binds to Fc-epsilon receptors (FcεR) residing in the plasma membrane of mast cells and basophils through its Fc segment.
 FcεR is a tetramer consist of one α, one β and two γ chains.
 It is monomeric and binds one IgE molecule.
 The α chain binds IgE and the other three chains contain immune receptor tyrosine-based activation motifs (ITAM).
 Then oligomeric antigens bind to receptor-bound IgE to crosslink two or more of these receptors.
 This crosslinking then recruits doubly acylated non-receptor Src-like tyrosine kinase Lyn to phosphorylate ITAMs.
 After that, Syk family tyrosine kinases bind these phosphotyrosine residues of ITAMs to initiate the signaling cascade.
 Syk can, in turn, activate other proteins such as LAT.
 Through crosslinking, LAT can recruit other proteins into the raft and further amplify the signal.

 T-cell antigen receptor signaling

 T cell antigen receptor (TCR) is a molecule found on the surface of T lymphocytes (T cells).
 It is composed of αβ-heterodimers, CD3 (γδε) complex and ξ-homodimer.
-The α- and β- subunits contains extracellular binding sites for peptides that are presented by the major histocompatibility complex (MHC) class I and class II proteins on the surface of antigen presenting cells (APCs).
+The α- and β- subunits contain extracellular binding sites for peptides that are presented by the major histocompatibility complex (MHC) class I and class II proteins on the surface of antigen presenting cells (APCs).
 The CD3 and ξ- subunits contain cytoplasmic ITAM motifs.

 During the signaling process, MHCs binding to TCRs brings two or more receptors together.
-This crosslinking, similar to IgE signaling, then recruit doubly acylated non-receptor Src-like tyrosine kinases to phosphorylate ITAM tyrosine residues.
+This crosslinking, similar to IgE signaling, then recruits doubly acylated non-receptor Src-like tyrosine kinases to phosphorylate ITAM tyrosine residues.
 In addition to recruiting Lyn, TCR signaling also recruits Fyn.

 Following this procedure, ZAP-70 (which is also different with IgE signalling) binds to phosphorylated ITAMs, which leads to its own activation and LAT activation.
 LAT activation is the source of signal amplification.
 Another difference between IgE and T cell antigen receptor signalling is that Lck activation by TCR could result in more severe raft clustering thus more signal amplification.
 One possible mechanism of down-regulating this signaling involves the binding of cytosolic kinase Csk to the raft associated protein CBP.
 Csk may then suppress the Src-family kinases through phosphorylation.